Profile | Troy Harris

 Shaiva-Yoga-Bauddha Hybridity

-among the Old Khmer and Siamese,
+among the Old Khmer & Siamese,

-Superior Prof. Sachchidanand Sahai,
+Superv.
+Prof. Sachchidanand Sahai,

-Siem Reap, Cambodia
+Siem Reap, Cambodia.

 Leads dawn meditation at Angkor